sm64js/sm64js/README.md

 - Go to https://localhost:9300 and start developing in your IDE.

 When you do code changes, Webpack-Dev-Server will automatically rebuild and reload the page.
-You can now start developing against a staging environment at https://sm64js-dev.smmdb.net, which should be kept up to date.
+You can now start developing against a staging environment, which should be kept up to date.
 This staging environment is only set up for client-only development and logins will only work, if accessed from https://localhost:9300.